Monday, March 13, 2017

 How much sleep you get, how you wind down at the end of the day, the quality of your sleep, and how you wake up in the morning has A LOT to do with your weight and general well-being.

 Don’t take it from me!
-Here is more information from The Mayo Clinic on how our sleep patterns affect our weight and wellness.
+Here is more information from Health Ambition on how our sleep patterns affect our weight and wellness.

 -Our sleeping patterns affect our hormones, such as ghrelin and leptin, regulating hunger cues which control our appetite.